dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 Use the command `ls` to look inside this directory.
 You'll see that it contains many different files representing different test data sets.
+For this introductory tutorial we will use just the following two files from this directory.

 .. code-block:: bash

     ## the command ls shows you the files inside a directory
     ls ipsimdata/

-For this introductory tutorial we will use just the following two files from this directory.

     - ``rad_example_R1_.fastq.gz`` - Illumina fastQ formatted reads (gzip compressed)
-    - ``rad_example_barcodes.txt`` - Mapping of barcodes to sample IDs
+    - ``rad_example_barcodes.txt`` - Table matching barcodes to sample IDs

 Create a new parameters file